News & Trending Travel News

 Luxurious hotel linens — especially at higher-end establishments — often contribute to the dreamy quality of a good night's sleep.
 The temptation to recreate this experience at home by pocketing sheets with a high thread count or taking a posh duvet can be strong.

-Don't give in: Theft is enough of a problem that some hotels now embed microchip trackers in linens.
+Don't give in and avoid foolish mistakes: Theft is enough of a problem that some hotels now embed microchip trackers in linens.
 That means they will know precisely where that linen resides at any given moment.

 Minibar items